Links on Android Authority may earn us a commission. Learn more.

 What is Chrome OS, anyway?

 Like Android phones, most Chrome OS devices released in or after 2017 have access to the Google Play Store.
 This means that most of the apps you can download and run on your Android phone are also available on Chrome OS.
 However, keep in mind that not all of these apps are optimized for Chrome OS.
 You can use these in phone screen format, which takes up just a portion of the screen on a Chromebook.
 To learn more about exactly how to run Android apps on Chrome OS devices, head to our dedicated article.

-Some newer Chromebooks also have the ability to run Linux apps, which further advances the operating system’s capabilities.
+Some newer Chromebooks also can run Linux apps, which further advances the operating system’s capabilities.
 This means Chrome OS can even run desktop-level programs, given they are available for Linux platforms.

 Some say Chrome OS is nothing more than a glorified browser.